 6. The Competition Calendar

 a) There are 3 stages in the Competition.
-The Competition will end on 31 May 2017 at the Make The Future event 2017 (the “Final Event”).
+The Competition will end on 31 July 2018 at the Make the Future Live event 2018 (the “Final Event”).
 The calendar below sets out the key timings and deadlines for each stage of the Competition.
 NB: All date and schedule are subject to change

 |Individual Participants/Teams selected to proceed to Stage 3 (the “Finalists”) are informed.|